Check-in rates & no-shows

 No-show is something you calculate

 OmniLab shows Confirmed, Cancelled, Check-ins, and Check-in Rate.
-A practical no-show rate is (Confirmed - Check-ins) / Confirmed for the period you are reviewing.
+To get a no-show rate, subtract check-ins from confirmed bookings, then divide by confirmed bookings, for the period you are reviewing.

 The metrics that matter after launch